Local Birds featured on our Trinidad and Tobago Bank Notes

 The Bird of Paradise is one of the most beautiful wild birds in existence.
 A native to the isle of New Guinea, this exotic avian graces our one hundred (100) dollar note.
 These birds came to our shores through and English coca estate owner who attempted breeding them in Little Tobago in the early twentieth century.
 In 1928, he handed over both the birds and the island to the Government and people of Trinidad and Tobago.
 To date, Little Tobago is the only place where the Bird of Paradise exists outside of its natural habitat of New Guinea.

-The Red-capped Cardinal, a genus of red-headed cardinal tanagers, is a rare beautiful bird which sports the national colours of Trinidad and Tobago red, white and black.
+The Masked Cardinal, a bird species in the tanager family, is a rare beautiful bird which sports the national colours of Trinidad and Tobago red, white and black.

 Its habitat is semi-open areas near water and swamps and although it is rare it can be seen around the Lake at the Pointe-a-Pierre Wild Fowl Trust.

 It feeds on insects, rice and fruit.
 As an adult bird it measures 16.5 cm (6.5 ins) long and weighs about 22g (0.78oz).